 Family Psychoeducation (FPE) is an approach for partnering with families and members with Serious and Persistent Mental Illness (SPMI) and Serious Mental Illness (SMI) and/or Serious Emotional Disturbance (SED).
-FPE is based on a core set of practice principles as outlined by Substance Abuse and Mental Health Services Administration (SAMHSA) at SAMHSA.com.
-These principles form the foundation of the evidence-based practice and guide practitioners in delivering effective FPE services.
 Family Psychoeducation gives members and families information about mental illnesses, helps them build social supports, and enhances problem-solving, communication, and coping skills.
-Since Family Psychoeducation is a unique approach to mental health intervention, specialized sessions (joining sessions and an educational workshop) should be completed before beginning ongoing sessions.
-These sessions are components of the evidence-based protocol as defined in the SAMHSA Evidence-Based Practice KIT for Family Psychoeducation.
-Providers may follow a different Evidence-Based Practice (EBP) from the one defined by SAMHSA for Family Psychoeducation as fits the needs of the member, including EBPs where the member is not present with the family.
+Since Family Psychoeducation is a unique approach to mental health intervention, specialized sessions (joining sessions and an educational workshop) should be completed before beginning ongoing sessions and provider should ensure they are utilizing an Evidence-Based Practice.
+Providers may follow a different Evidence-Based Practice (EBP) Family Psychoeducation as fits the needs of the member, including EBPs where the member is not present with the family.